tk421bsod/maximilian/HOSTING.md

 Want to make Maximilian check for updates each time it starts, regardless of the time since the last update?
 Run main.py with `--force-update`.

 Want to attempt an update and exit?
 Use `--update`.
-This implicitly enables `--force-update`.
+This implies `--force-update`.

 Run main.py with `--help` to view more information on valid arguments.
 Anything not documented either here or in `--help` is not stable and can change at any time.

+# so much typing!! can i save a list of arguments to apply each time Maximilian is run?
+Yes!
+Just create a new line in config with 'default_cmdline:' followed by whatever you prefer.
+Something like 'default_cmdline: --enablejsk --no-rich' would work.

-# can I run Maximilian on Windows?
+# can i run Maximilian on Windows?
-At the moment, no.
-I'm considering it and may make it an option in the future.
+Technically maybe, but a lot of things (config data writing, updates. etc.) have not been tested and are probably completely broken.
+I'm testing solutions for this, starting with a platform independent re-implementation of the setup script, but for now you should use WSL instead.

 # i wanna contribute, wtf is up with all these files?
 Maximilian is broken up into a number of different Python modules to make development and maintenance easier.